StarsShadow-dev/Modlite/README.md

 const runTime = new ModliteRunTime()
 ```

-To add exposed functions to the run time:
+To add exposed functions to the runTime:
 ```JavaScript
 runTime.exposedFunctions[function_name] = () => {
 	// code